Welcome | Get started | Dive | Contribute | Topics | Reference | Changes | More

 The lino_xl.lib.working

-adds functionality for managing work time.
+adds functionality for registering work time and

->>> from lino.api.doctest import *
+>>> from lino_book.projects.noi1e.startup import *

 >>> dd.today()